COVID-19 entry restrictions for Turks and Caicos

 If you’re planning travel to Turks and Caicos Islands, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 The Turks and Caicos Islands is a British Overseas Territory.
 There is no formal British diplomatic or consular representation.
 The local authorities deal with all requests for emergency assistance.
 See Emergency assistance

 The hurricane season usually runs from June to November.

-You should monitor updates from the US National Hurricane Centre and follow the advice of local authorities in the case of any further storms.
+You should monitor updates from the US National Hurricane Centre and the Turks and Caicos Islands’ Department for Disaster Management and Emergencies and follow the advice of local authorities in the case of any further storms.
 See Natural disasters

 Although there’s no recent history of terrorism in the Turks and Caicos Islands, attacks can’t be ruled out.
 See Terrorism.